 Basic knowledge of state and local government politics, including the legislative process;

-Demonstrated ability to build and sustain relationships with diverse groups;
+Demonstrated ability to build and sustain relationships with diverse groups

-Demonstrated initiative-taking, vision, and ability to manage short- and long-term projects;
+Initiative, vision and ability to manage short- and long-term projects;

 Strong organizational and time management skills, and attention to detail;

-Demonstrable commitment to civil liberties and civil rights;
+A demonstrable commitment to civil liberties and civil rights;

-Strong proficiency with the use of software platforms and a high degree of comfort with multiple technology applications;
+Strong proficiency with the use of software platforms and high degree of comfort with multiple technology applications;

 Ability to work with and center historically marginalized or oppressed communities of different cultures and backgrounds.
 This includes having a mature understanding of how structural racism, sexism, and prejudice against all kinds of marginalized communities pervade our society.